 Onshape’s learning curve for experienced engineers and how it differs from old file-based approaches.

 Best practices for migrating legacy data from their previous CAD systems to Onshape.

 Using Onshape’s real-time business analytics to make better decisions about enterprise product development.

 How giving non-CAD users in the company early access to product models improves and accelerates the design process.

 How Onshape integrates into other critical business systems and processes, such as ERP and PLM systems.

 To watch the full “Aboard the Onshape Enterprise” event at Onshape Live, click here.

-(Visit the Onshape Live ‘21 site to also see other on-demand recorded sessions you may have missed, including a sneak R&D preview of upcoming new Onshape features and functionality, tips and tricks for CAD modeling, recommendations for expanding your engineering toolbox, advice on how to migrate from SOLIDWORKS to Onshape, and keynote presentations from PTC CEO Jim Heppelmann, and Onshape founder and PTC EVP Jon Hirschtick.)
+(Visit our YouTube channel to also see other on-demand recorded sessions you may have missed, including a sneak R&D preview of upcoming new Onshape features and functionality, tips and tricks for CAD modeling, recommendations for expanding your engineering toolbox, advice on how to migrate from SOLIDWORKS to Onshape, and keynote presentations from PTC CEO Jim Heppelmann, and Onshape founder and PTC EVP Jon Hirschtick.)